Filnor/TimeTracking/README.md

 # TimeTracking
-When I started programming, I can to the point where I got to Java & object-oriented programming and for whatever reason I coded a time-tracking software, of course better than any existing solutions.
+When I started programming, I came to the point where I got to Java & object-oriented programming and for whatever reason I coded a time-tracking software, which of course would have been better than any existing solutions.

 Some years have past and I rediscovered my code and laughed how shitty these 560 lines of code are.
 Here some facts:

 - All code is in one file.
-Because Classes are to complicated.
-- GUI Library is Swing, not JavaFX, a 15-year old framework will sure do better than a very new one.
+No classes or interfaces.
+Nothing at all.
+- GUI Library is Swing, but learning JavaFX would have been much easier (Swing is in standart Java since 1998, JFX since 2014)
-- It got database handling, but the database had only one table with a bunch of `VARCHAR(255)` columns.
+- It got database handling, but the database had only one table with a bunch of columns, but I actually just wrote back strings to the database.
-- I broke the code conventions of Java and applied my own, inconsistent ones (see code below)
+- I didn't update a table, I truncated it and just inserted all the rows again. (without reseeding IDs in the process, so you would end up with id `99999...` if you even scroll that far without getting mad).
+- I didn't follow any code conventions, so variable naming is a bit messy, like the whole code
 - I didn't know that something like String formatting even existed back then, so building an `INSERT` statement looked like this:

 ```java